Ulster Emblem potato

 The Ulster Emblem variety of potato originated in Northern Ireland.
-It was originally bred by Mr J. Clarke of Ballymoney, Co.
-Antrim.
+It was originally bred by Mr J. Clarke of Ballymoney, County Antrim.
 It has a long oval shape with white skin and flesh which has a semiwaxy texture, reasonable flavour with good cooking quality, and a fairly good yield.
 This variety has a red violet coloured flower and a pink sprout colour.
 It also has a high resistance to late blight on the tubers as well as the plant foliage.